CumulusNetworks/docs/content/cumulus-netq-45/Manage-Configuration/Manage-Inventory/Monitor-Host-Inventory.md

 toc: 4
 ---

 In the UI, you can view your inventory of hosts across the network or individually, including a host's operating system, ASIC, CPU model, disk, platform, and memory information.

-This information can help with upgrades, compliance, and other planning tasks.
+To monitor host hardware resource utilization, see {{<link title="Hosts" text="Host Monitoring">}}.
 ## Access and View Host Inventory Data

 The Inventory/Hosts card monitors the hardware- and software-component inventory on hosts running NetQ in your network.
 Access this card from the NetQ Workbench, or add it to your own workbench by clicking <img src="https://icons.cumulusnetworks.com/44-Entertainment-Events-Hobbies/02-Card-Games/card-game-diamond.svg" height="18" width="18"/> (Add card) > Inventory > Inventory/Hosts card > Open Cards.